jtod/Sigma16/OldREADME.md

-#+HTML_HEAD: <link rel="stylesheet" type="text/css" href="readme.css" />

-* Sigma16 source directory
+# Sigma16 source directory

 This is the README file for the Sigma16 source directory.
-Second test version using org instead of md.
+Test version using org instead of md.

 Sigma16 is a computer architecture designed for research and teaching in computer systems.
 This application provides a complete environment for experimenting with the architecture.

-** Quick start: Running Sigma16 in a web page
+## Quick start: Running Sigma16 in a web page

 You don't need to install anything.
 Just visit the [Sigma16 Home Page](https://jtod.github.io/home/Sigma16/) and click the prominent link to "Run Sigma16 in your browser".

-** Internet links
+## Internet links

 The [Sigma16 Home Page (https://jtod.github.io/home/Sigma16/)](https://jtod.github.io/home/Sigma16/)